Well, I finally gave in to peer pressure; I read A Game of Thrones by George R. R. Martin.

 Summers span decades.Winter can last a lifetime.And the struggle for the Iron Throne has begun.It will stretch from the south where heat breeds plot,lusts and intrigues to the vast frozen north,where a 700-foot wall of ice protects the kingdom from the dark forces that lie beyond.
 The Game of Thrones.
 You win,or you die.”

 The story is great though.
-Told from multiple points of view, and a focus on politics and the dynamics in the kingdom, it certainly is entertaining.
-It’s not new and unique, it has been done before, but it is very good.
-The plot arcs change and evolve and the characters need to adapt to them and that could be interesting as it creates tension.
+Told from multiple points of view, and with a focus on politics and the dynamics in the kingdom, it certainly is an entertaining and interesting read.

 How did you like this novel?